NyxofDarkness/reading-notes/class-14.md

 # Pure CSS Bounce Animation

 same same, wow the ball can bounce!
 These are great representations of what we can do with animations!

+# Reading 14B:

+What Google Learned From Its Quest to Build the Perfect Team

+> ‘We had lots of data, but there was nothing showing that a mix of specific personality types or skills or backgrounds made any difference.
+The ‘‘who’’ part of the equation didn’t seem to matter.’

+A successful engineer said:

+> ‘‘direct and straightforward, which creates a safe space for you to take risks.’’

+an unsucessful team engineer said:

+>  ‘‘team leader has poor emotional control.’’
+He added: ‘‘He panics over small issues and keeps trying to grab control.
+I would hate to be driving with him being in the passenger seat, because he would keep trying to grab the steering wheel and crash the car.’’
+That team, researchers presumed, did not perform well.

+Getting a team to open up with their personal troubles and then talking about work:

+> They found it easier to speak honestly about the things that had been bothering them, their small frictions and everyday annoyances.